 By AKPAN H. EKPO

-(Ekpo is Professor of Economics and Director-General, West African Institute for Financial and Economic Management, Lagos.)
+(Ekpo, a Professor of Economics is Director-General, West African Institute for Financial and Economic Management, Lagos.)